No. 1 Duke mutes No. 16 Spiders 13-6 to close UR's demanding schedule stretch

-Conducting a benefit-cost analysis of a highly demanding non-league schedule isn’t fair until early May, when the University of Richmond men’s lacrosse program hosts the Southern Conference tournament.
-To this point, facing three top-10 teams hasn’t done anything for the Spiders record-wise.
+Conducting a benefit-cost analysis of a highly demanding nonleague schedule isn’t fair until early May, when the University of Richmond men’s lacrosse program hosts the Southern Conference tournament.
+To this point, facing three top-10 teams hasn’t done anything for the Spiders’ record.

 They’re 1-3 following Sunday’s 13-6 loss to No. 1 Duke at Robins Stadium.
 On a cool, sunny afternoon in front of 1,000 fans, the maximum allowed by Virginia’s pandemic policy, the No. 16 Spiders had a third home-field opportunity to post a statement win and shake up the polls.